From the moment you step into Strasbourg, you’ll feel it.

 Get great views at the Barrage Vauban

-On the way to the heart of Petite France, you’ll come across the Barrage Vauban, a bridge built in the 17th century that also acted as a weir (a barrier that alters the water flow), and a form of defense.
+As you walk to the heart of Grande Île, you’ll come across the Barrage Vauban, a bridge built in the 17th century that also acted as a weir (a barrier that alters the water flow), and a form of defense.
 This defensive measure was actually used in 1870 during the Franco-Prussian war – the river Ill’s water level was raised and completely flooded the northern part, making it impassable to the enemies.

 Walk around Petite France

-Continue walking around the Petite France.
-You’ll see remnants of the historic quarter’s past, when it served as home to the city’s tanners, millers, and fishermen.
+Continue walking around Petite France.
+You’ll see remnants of the historic quarter’s past when it served as home to the city’s tanners, millers, and fishermen.

 Cross the Ponts Couverts, admire the half-timbered houses and buildings, and snap your pictures along the flower-decked bridges.

-If you’re up for some brunch, check out the La Corde a Linge, a café and restaurant by the canal serving great Alsatian and French dishes, with a fine selection of wines.
-We especially loved the beef tartare and the spätzle.
+If you’re up for some brunch, check out the La Corde a Linge, a café and restaurant by the canal serving great Alsatian and French dishes, with an excellent selection of wines.
+We especially loved their spätzle and desserts.